The Complete Guide to Premiere Pro Color Correction

 Let’s make the yellow color of the house in this shot pop a bit more.

-Like with the White Balance eyedropper, you can press Ctrl (Cmd) to get a bigger eye dropper that samples the average of 5×5 pixels.
+Like with the White Balance eyedropper, you can press Ctrl (Cmd) to get a bigger eyedropper that samples an average of 5×5 pixels.

-To see what pixels are selected you can choose to see white/black, color/black or color/gray.
-What mask view that best shows your selected pixels will depend on the footage.
+Choose white/black, color/black, or color/gray to see the pixels selected by your mask.
+The view that best shows your selected pixels will depend on the footage.
 In my case, the yellow color showed up best against black.

 Use the Denoise slider to get rid of any small specks in the key mask.
 You can also drag the Blur slider a tiny bit to soften the mask if the edges get a bit harsh.
 Watch the mask view closely while dragging the sliders.

 Before and after adjusting the yellows to be more orange and more saturated.